NewValleyChurch/documentation-theme-jekyll/pages/hassio/home-assistant-change-log.md

 ## 7-31-2018

 -	// Installed ArtNet support for HASS.IO and connected to new Enttec ODE Mk2 Ethernet to DMX device.
--	// Programmed Home Assistant to automatically turn house lights on when motion is detected at the center doors at the back of the sanctuary.
+-	// Programmed Home Assistant to automatically turn house lights on when motion is detected at the center doors at the back of the sanctuary...

 ## 7-30-2018